All About Vogt’s Striae and Haab’s Striae » Vogt Striae & Haab Striae

 Vogt’s Striae in Keratoconus

 Definition of Vogt Striae

-Vogt’s striae are fine vertical (rarely horizontal), whitish lines in the deep stroma and Descemet’s membrane of the cornea (the anterior-most transparent layer of the eye).
+Vogt’s striae are fine vertical (rarely horizontal), whitish lines in the deep stroma, and Descemet’s membrane of the cornea (the anterior-most transparent layer of the eye).
 Vogt striae are the characteristic features of keratoconus, but can also be seen in the healthy cornea of the eye.

-The occurrence of Vogt stria is more frequent in the area of maximum corneal thinning and are best visualized with a wide beam of slit-lamp.
+The occurrence of Vogt stria is more frequent in the area of maximum corneal thinning and is best visualized with a wide beam of slit-lamp.
 The stria can temporarily disappear in the application of external pressure on the globe (at limbus).

 The orientation of the lines is related to the steepest axis of the cornea which is formed due to mechanical stress force on collagen lamellae radiating from the cone apex.
 The striae may be unilateral or bilateral depending on the keratoconus in each eye.